Decision-Oriented Dialogue for Human-AI Collaboration: Related Work

 \section{Related Work}

 \paragraph{Task-Oriented Dialogue} Our work may be viewed as an extension of task-oriented dialogue, where a system must assist a user with accomplishing a goal, such as hotel booking or calendar scheduling~\citep{budzianowski-etal-2018-multiwoz, wei-etal-2018-airdialogue, andreas2020dataflow}.
-Most task-oriented dialogue settings involve helping a user who is seeking out a specific piece of information (``what is a vegetarian Italian restaurant nearby?'') or wants to take an action (``change my flight to tuesday'').
-Systems are typically evaluated with coarse metrics such as success rate (e.g. at returning the right hotel information requested by a user) or word overlap with human-human dialogues.
+Most task-oriented dialogue settings evaluate systems with coarse metrics such as success rate (e.g. at returning hotel information requested by a user) or word overlap with human-human dialogues.
 In contrast, our tasks are grounded in underlying optimization problems, where the quality of the final solution provides a richer measure of communicative success.
-All agents must engage in information-seeking and understand intents in the course of a dialogue decision problem, but furthermore have to \emph{take initiative} to share and query information to collaborate on a good solution.
-In this sense, our work is more similar to early work on task-oriented dialogue in mixed-initiative settings \citep{novick1997mixed, horvitz1999principles} such as TRAINS~\citep{allen1995trains} and TRIPS~\citep{allen2002trips}, in which users had to collaborate with a computer agent in order to solve planning problems such as train routing.
-Our task includes many similar design elements but is aimed at building general dialogue systems without the significant domain-specific engineering that went into projects like TRAINS and TRIPS.
+Additionally, agents must \emph{take initiative} to share and query information, similar to early work on task-oriented dialogue in mixed-initiative settings \citep{novick1997mixed, horvitz1999principles} such as TRAINS~\citep{allen1995trains} and TRIPS~\citep{allen2002trips}, in which users had to collaborate with a computer agent in order to solve planning problems.

-\paragraph{Grounded Dialogue} Another class of dialogue tasks are grounded dialogue settings such as Cards \citep{potts2012goal,vogel2013emergence}, CerealBar \citep{suhr2019executing}, MutualFriends \citep{he-etal-2017-learning}, and OneCommon \citep{Udagawa_Aizawa_2019}, where agents communicate in a game-like setting to achieve a goal.
-These tasks are often situated in a multimodal environment with visual elements or external knowledge.
-Our task also has many of these elements, but we focus on domains with everyday optimization problems where successful communication could be useful to people.
-Our work also shares elements in common with negotiation dialogue tasks such as Deal or No Deal \citep{lewis-etal-2017-deal} and Craigslist Bargaining \citep{he-etal-2018-decoupling}, but we focus on cooperative scenarios in which all agents share the same objective.